i2bc/SURFMAP/README.md

 # Usage of SURFMAP
 [Go to the top](#Table-of-contents)

+**Note**: since the version 2.0.0, wether you want to use SURFMAP from a Docker container or from a local install, the same command-line interface has to be used (`surfmap -h`).
+The difference is that for running SURFMAP on a container (recommended way) you just have to add the `--docker` as an extra argument to the other required/optional basic arguments.

 If you followed the steps above, SURFMAP should be ready to use through the script `surfmap.py` (manual installation) or `run_surmap_image.py` (docker installation).
 In the following section, we assume SURFMAP is callable as `surfmap`, an [alias](#tip) of either `run_surfmap_image.py` or `surfmap.py`.